What happens if there's unauthorized activity on my account?

 We've built a lot of features to stop fraud in its tracks.
 You can opt-in to receive transaction push notifications so you can see each transaction moments after it’s made.
 You can also block and unblock your card whenever you need to from the web or your mobile app.

-If, despite these preventive measures, fraud should occur on your account, you’re protected—your Simple card is covered by Visa’s Zero Liability policy,1 and you aren’t liable for unauthorized transfers either, as long as you report them promptly.
-Finally, the Simple support team will do everything they can to help you through the situation.
-Just give us a call at 888-248-0632 or , and we'll take it from there.
+If, despite these preventive measures, fraud should occur on your account, you’re protected—your Simple card is covered by Visa’s Zero Liability policy,1 and you aren’t liable for unauthorized transfers either, as long as you report them to us promptly.
+The Simple support team will do everything they can to help you through the situation.

 Things to keep in mind